 The Brazilian composer started studying music with his father, who was himself a professional musician in Fortaleza, Brazil.
-In 1872, the family moved to Recife where he started studying piano and violin, and where as a young adult he became very active in politics leading to the creation of the Republic of Brazil.
+In 1872, the family moved to Recife where he continued studying piano and violin, and where as a young adult he became very active in politics leading to the creation of the Republic of Brazil.

 In 1888, while studying in Europe Nepomuceno met a Norwegian girl who had been a student of Edvard Grieg.
-They married and moved to Bergen, the Norwegian composer’s hometown, where Grieg, himself a proponent of nationalism in music took the younger Brazilian under his wing, convincing him to write music which reflected Brazil and its culture.
+They married and moved to Bergen, the Norwegian composer’s hometown, where Grieg, himself a proponent of musical nationalism took the younger Brazilian under his wing, convincing him to write music which reflected Brazil and its culture.
 The Nepomucenos then returned to Brazil, where he continued to write and teach – Heitor Villa-Lobos was a pupil – until his death in 1920.

 Nepomuceno’s music is utterly Brazilian: exuberantly tinged with saudade in its harmonies and in its wafting hesitations from major to minor, yet joyful in melody and inexhaustibly inventive in orchestration.
 Mining the choros of the Brazilian north, the elegant maxixes of the south, the raucous marches, sad mornas and exciting sambas of the Rio Carnaval, and adding to all that the Afro-rhythms of the candomblé rites of Bahia, Nepomuceno melds and molds all the exotic threads and strains of the folkloric feast of South America’s largest country into music as original, as pleasing to the ear, and as emotionally charged as ever heard from the pen of a South American composer.